Meriemamahry/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles file contains a script that displays the current directory content including hidden files 5-listfilesdigitonly contains a script  that displays:long format and with user & group IDs numerically and hidden files 6-firstdirectory contains a script that creates a directory named my_first_directory in /tmp/ directory
+4-listmorefiles file contains a script that displays the current directory content including hidden files 5-listfilesdigitonly contains a script  that displays:long format and with user & group IDs numerically and hidden files 6-firstdirectory contains a script that creates a directory named my_first_directory in /tmp/ directory 7-movethatfile contains a script that moves the file betty from /tmp to /tmp/my_first_directory